Corruption in the United States: Independent federal agencies

 While not as sensational as other agencies in the government, cases of corruption have marred the integrity of independent federal agencies, raising concerns about accountability and the misuse of public funds.
 This is demonstrated in the case of the General Services Administration (GSA) scandal, which came to light in 2012 after an Inspector General report flagged extravagant expenses.
 It was revealed that in 2010, the agency spent over $820,000 during a four-day Western Regions conference in Las Vegas.
 This corruption scandal led to the resignation of then GSA Administration chief Martha Johnson and the firing of several officials.
 There is also the case of mismanagement in the Department of Veteran Affairs in 2014.
 According to reports, veterans at the Phoenix VA Health Care System and potentially other facilities faced excessive delays when availing medical care.
 The delays and mismanagement, which were allegedly linked to some deaths, formed part of the staff's manipulation of wait-lists in order to meet performance targets.

+In April 2026, the Financial Times reported on a complete collapse in white-collar crime prosecutions under the second Donald Trump administration.
+The year 2025 had fewer white-collar prosecutions than in any year since at least 1986.